Ecohydrology explores the interonnectedness of biota and the hydrologic cycle through local and global feedbacks. This idea is so intriguing to me!

 I explored black ash wetland microtopography in detail as part of my dissertation work, and with the help of my collaborator, Dr. Atticus Stovall, we used a novel LiDAR method called Terrestrial Laser Scanning (TLS) to analyze the microtopographic pattern, structure, and ecological implications.
 In particular we:

-Finally, with the help of many other collaborators, we have recently submitted the first synthesis of wetland microtopography: what it is, why it’s ecologically important, and how it comes to be!
-Coming soon to a journal near you!
+Finally, with the help of many other collaborators, we published the first synthesis of wetland microtopography: what it is, why it’s ecologically important, and how it comes to be!

 Co-authors: